Vadim Yemelyanov

 Yemelyanov took up boxing while serving in the Soviet Navy in Leningrad Oblast.
 He never held a national title, placing second-third in 1961, 1965 and 1967, but was successful internationally, winning the European Cup and the World Army Championships in 1963.
 At the 1964 Olympics he lost in a semifinal to the eventual winner Joe Frazier.
 During his career Yemelyanov won 141 of his 158 bouts.
-He was a career naval officer and worked as a boxing coach in Severomorsk, where he died in an accident aged 35.
+He was a career naval officer and after retirement from his boxing career worked as a coach in Severomorsk, where he died in an accident aged 35.
 Since 1985 an annual boxing tournament has been held there in his honor.

 1964 Olympic results

 Below are the results of Vadim Yemelyanov, a heavyweight boxer who competed for the Soviet Union at the 1964 Olympics in Tokyo.